 Command and Control (2013) reveals the details of America’s effort, for the past seventy years, to prevent nuclear weapons from being stolen, sabotaged, or detonated by accident.
 Command and Control was a finalist for the 2014 Pulitzer Prize (History), a New York Times Notable Book and bestseller, a Time Magazine Top 10 Nonfiction Book, and won the Gold Medal Award (Nonfiction) from the 2013 California Book Awards.
 Schlosser has spoken on the subject of nuclear weapon safety at the United Nations, the US House of Representatives, the Parliaments of the United Kingdom, Sweden, and Norway, the Sandia National Laboratory, and the headquarters of the National Nuclear Security Administration.
 An expanded version of his New Yorker article, “Break-In at Y-12” was recently published as a book in the United Kingdom, New Zealand, and Australia.
 Gods of Metal (2015) explores the risk of nuclear terrorism by telling the story of three Catholic pacifists who broke into one of the most heavily guarded nuclear weapon facilities in the world.
 Schlosser’s next book, The Great Imprisonment (Tim Duggan Books/Crown, 2018), will describe how the United States came to have the largest prison system in the history of mankind—and how that system affects every one of us.

 Before writing non-fiction, Schlosser was a playwright and worked for an independent film company.
 Two of Schlosser’s plays have been produced in London: Americans (2003) at the Arcola Theatre and We the People (2007) at Shakespeare’s Globe Theatre.
 Schlosser served as an executive producer and co-wrote the feature film Fast Food Nation (2006), directed by Richard Linklater.
 Their screenplay was named one of the best of the year by New York Times critics A.O.
 Scott and Mahnola Dargis.
 Schlosser was an executive producer of There Will Be Blood (2008), directed by Paul Thomas Anderson.
 He was a co-producer and the co-narrator of the Oscar-nominated documentary, Food, Inc., directed by Robert Kenner.
 In 2014 Schlosser served as an executive producer on two documentaries.
 Food Chains sheds light on the wage theft, physical abuse and outright slavery that constitutes everyday life for thousands of America’s (mostly Latino) farm workers.
 Hanna Ranch looks at the plight of American ranchers and celebrates the life of Kirk Hanna, an “eco-cowboy” who raised cattle while respecting the land.
-A documentary based on Schlosser’s book Command and Control, directed by Robert Kenner, will be released in 2016.
+The Bomb, a documentary directed by Robert Kenner and based on Schlosser’s book Command and Control, will premiere at the 2016 Tribeca Film Festival.

 Try refreshing the page or contact us if the problem persists.